ftravers/datomic-tutorial/README.md

 Okay a DB with only one record (row/entity/map) in it is pretty boring.
 Also a db with only one string column (field) is next to useless!
-Lets create a DB with two entities (records/maps) in it.
+Let's create a DB with two entities (records/maps) in it.
-Also lets create a second field, age, so we can query the database for people 21 and older!
+Also let's create a second field, age, so we can query the database for people 21 and older!

 The schema: